Ways You Can Activate Healing From Child Sexual Abuse

 Writing a letter does two things: First, by recalling your own personal abuse story, you are preparing yourself for crossing over an important threshold toward healing.
 Second, by moving your abuse beyond the constraints of your own emotions and mind helps to bring light into the darkness you feel.
 It can be a scary place to recall what happened (or is still happening) to you; even just to write it down.
 Know that you don’t have to do anything more with the letter except write it for yourself.
 If however, you decide to include your letter with other survivors who are also writing, simply contact me and I will help you take any next steps, all while keeping you feeling safe as you move toward your next healing cross point.
 You can email your letter and we will post it with the others.
 Or contact our leadership first so we can chat about what works best for you.
 CLICK HERE TO CONTACT US PRIVATELY

 “The Healing Circle” video brings us face to face with the victims of sexual abuse by clergy and their pain.
 As part of a restorative justice process, the video helps us to develop an understanding of the ripple effect of the scandal as it explores the impact on the victims, their families, other believers, and those working in institutional church settings.
 Ultimately, the video helps us examine the ways the scandal has created a crisis of faith and helps us grapple with the complexity of the healing process.
-Produced in three segments, the video shares the stories of victims, an offender priest, other clergy and lay ministers, and members of the faith community.
-The video is intended for use as a tool for dialogue by faith communities, victims’ organizations, seminaries, and other community based organizations.
-It is also available to individuals.
+The video shares the stories of victims, an offender priest, other clergy and lay ministers, and members of the faith community.
 WATCH VIDEO AT THIS LINK